Honu Byron 10’6 SUP

 - 10’ coiled leash

-The Honu SUP backpack is roomy enough that your SUP and pump easily fit inside, and there’s an external pocket on the front of your bag to store your fins, leash, or other smaller accessories.
+The Honu SUP backpack is roomy enough that your SUP and other accessories easily fit inside, and there’s an external pocket on the front of your bag to store your fins, leash, or whatever you want.
 I’m also partial to the FCS II fins because I love the easy set-up and the customization ability that comes with a universal fin box.
 However, I would advise being careful not to bump your fin on anything because it’s somewhat easy to knock out of the box.

 That being said, the Honu Byron is definitely more of a minimalistic paddler’s board (myself included in there).
 If you’re looking for an array of action mounts, d-rings, rod holders, etc. then this might not be the right choice, but for paddlers who value performance above all else, the Byron is a great fit.